earthly/website/blog/_posts/2023-06-27-bash-pushd-popd-commands.md

 $ popd --help
 $ dirs --help
 ~~~

+## Conclusion

+`pushd` and `popd` can be real game-changers for working in Bash or any other compatible shell.
+Understand the stack concept and you'll zip through your directory trees like a breeze.

+But why stop there?
+If you've just mastered directory navigation, you can level up even more with by checking out [Earthly](https://www.earthly.dev/) for efficient build automation.

 For more on Bash, do check out our [Bash series](https://earthly.dev/blog/series/bash/).
 Catch you there!